wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 ## Get the sample resource group template ##

-So now let’s get right to it.
+So now let's get right to it.

-1. Navigate to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) Azure Websites sample.
+1. Navigate to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) Azure sample.

 2. In readme.md, click **Deploy to Azure**.

-3. You’re taken to the [deploy-to-azure](https://deploy.azure.com) site and asked to input deployment parameters.
+3. You're taken to the [deploy-to-azure](https://deploy.azure.com) site and asked to input deployment parameters.
 Notice that most of the fields are populated with the repository name and some random strings for you.
 You can change all the fields if you want, but the only things you have to enter are the SQL Server administrative login and the password, then click **Next**.

 	![](./media/app-service-deploy-complex-application-predictably/gettemplate-1-deploybuttonui.png)